simphotonics/lazy_memo/README.md

 The optional parameter `updateCache` can be used strategically to trigger an update of cached variables along the dependency tree.
-In the example above, the expression `x(updateCache: true)` is called every time `sampleMean` is updated.
+In the example above, `sampleSum(updateCache: true)` is called every time `sampleMean` is updated.
 Therefore, an update of `sampleMean` triggers an update of `sampleSum`.